NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 `channels`: Dict[int, List[int]]

-Assigns event types to plexon units (a unit is a single neuron, channels are an electrode) where that unit should be used in psth generation.
+Selects a set of plexon units to be used in the psth template.
+The parameters of the dict are plexon channels and the values are plexon units within that channel.